3 Steps to Documenting Fire and Storm Damage

 Keep in mind you may need to be escorted by officials and you may have a short amount of time.

 Insured?
 Don’t do anything until you speak with your agent; it could affect settlements.
 And ask about the immediate protection you can take to secure your home.

 WHN TIP – Climbing a Ladder?
 First, download the National Institute for Occupational Safety and Health Ladder Safety App for advice on extension and step ladder safety.
 The free app is available for both iOS and Android devices.

 1. Take Photos

 WHN Staff TIP – Use Two Cameras: Use both video and still photography.
-Borrow a camera if yours was destroyed.
-Consider using a smartphone ONLY if you have a backup phone or you have electricity to charge your phone.
+Borrow a camera or smartphone if yours was destroyed.
+Consider using a smartphone ONLY if you have a backup phone or you have electricity or external battery charger or power block to charge your phone.

 - Start with one area/room and then move to another.
 If there are two or more people, assign rooms and hallways.

 - Take pictures of everything from multiple angles (just like what you see on CSI), even if your house is completely destroyed.